Bayesian Transfer Learning for Enhanced Estimation and Inference: Introduction

 To address these gaps, we propose a novel Bayesian transfer learning method, which builds on the continuous shrinkage priors and leverages multiple source estimates from pre-trained models to improve estimation and inference in a target population with limited samples.
 By incorporating robust priors, our approach accommodates differences in scale between source and target parameters and mitigates the risk of performance degradation when source information is less relevant.
-Our key contributions include: \begin{itemize} \item \textbf{Safe and communication-efficient multi-source data integration}: Our framework leverages multiple source datasets to improve estimation in a target population with limited samples.
-It ensures privacy by not requiring the patient-level data and is communication-efficient, as it only requires parameter estimates from pre-trained models using source datasets.
+Our key contributions are fourfold. \textbf{(1) Communication- and computation-efficient multi-source transfer learning:} our approach enhances estimation in a target population with limited samples by utilizing only summary-level information from multiple pre-trained source models, achieving comparable performance to competing methods that require individual-level source data, while offering substantially faster computation, enabling scalability to high-dimensional settings. \textbf{(2) Robust Bayesian transfer learning with theoretical guarantees:} We establish posterior contraction rates and analyze finite-sample properties, demonstrating that the proposed method improves both estimation accuracy and uncertainty quantification over target-only baselines. \textbf{(3) Adaptivity to heterogeneous sources:} Our approach adaptively borrows strength from informative sources while ensuring performance no worse than the target-only baseline.
+It remains robust when source and target parameters differ in scale and correlation. \textbf{(4) Application to challenging variable selection scenarios:} In a real genetic data analysis, our approach demonstrates effectiveness in performing variable selection under severe multicollinearity, where frequentist methods typically struggle.

-\item \textbf{Robust Bayesian transfer learning with theoretical guarantees:} Compared to using target data alone, the proposed method provides credible intervals with more accurate estimates, proper frequentist coverage probabilities, and improved inference efficiency.
-Finite-sample theoretical guarantees show that the framework achieves optimal posterior contraction rates when the sources are well-aligned with the target and it remains robust in the worst-case scenario where the sources are significantly heterogeneous (i.e., uninformative to the target). \end{itemize} The structure of the paper is as follows.
+The structure of the paper is as follows.
 After introducing the proposed method in Section \ref{section-method} and discussing its theoretical properties in Section \ref{section-theory}, we show the results of extensive simulation studies to validate its performance in Section \ref{section-simulation}.
-In Section \ref{section-real-data}, we apply the proposed method to estimate the association between blood glucose level and long-term insulin usage in individuals with diabetes, followed by discussions in Section \ref{section-discussion}.
+In Section \ref{section-real-data}, we apply the proposed method to identify the genetic variants that regulate the gene expression on a high-dimensional multi-source genetic dataset, followed by discussions in Section \ref{section-discussion}.